nippongun/CircularRoads/README.md

 With cubic interpolation, points on the path are created.
 A given width sets vertices perpendicular to the path point.
 1.6
 Create mesh based on the created vertices.
 Add texture.
+1.7
+Apply collider to the road based on its mesh. (mesh collider)